 The model of Ase1 accumulation on depolymerizing MTs, and its effect on depolymerization velocity (Figure 4A) is built on the following assumptions:

-The MT is a one-dimensional lattice, where lattice of size a=8nm start at index i=1 at the plus end, extending to i=400.
+We neglect interactions between protofilaments and assume that the behaviour of the whole microtubule is determined by a single protofilament.
+As such, the MT is a one-dimensional lattice, where lattice of size a=8nm start at index i=1 at the plus end, extending to i=400.